antikmozib/AM-Downloader/README.md

 dotnet build
 dotnet run
 ```
+<h3>Bug Reports, Feedback and Contributions</h3>

-_Contributions, feedback and bug reports are always welcome._
+Bug reports, feedback and contributions are always welcome.
+Please use the repository's Issues section to report bugs.